shehzadashiq/gitops-2024/journal/week2.md

 The [Enforce Comment Requirement on PR](../.github/workflows/pr_comment_check.yml) will not allow a PR to merge unless a comment exists on it.
 If a comment exists it will pass otherwise it will fail.

-This is used in conjunction with a branch protection rule to ensure that the PR can only be merged if the checks pass.
+This is used in conjunction with a branch protection rule to ensure that the PR can only be merged if the checks pass to the main branch.

 It uses the [actions/github-script@v6](https://github.com/actions/github-script)